wikedawsom/Side-Projects/README.md

 ## TestingGround
 -Various little custom functions that may be useful at some point
-### Framerate Stabilizer
+- ### Framerate Stabilizer
--Can be used within a main loop to force a specific run speed for a program
+  - Can be used within a main loop to force a specific run speed for a program
-### FileExtensionRenamer
+- ### FileExtensionRenamer
--As the implies, contains a few methods to give files different extension types -Includes recursive renamer to give all files within a directory and its subdirectories a different extension
+  - As the implies, contains a few methods to give files different extension types
+  - Includes recursive renamer to give all files within a directory and its subdirectories a different extension